Death Valley Trail

-Wildrose Peak resides on the northern end of a group of peaks that form the top of the Panamint Mountain Range, which runs down the western side of Death Valley.
+Wildrose Peak resides on the northern end of a group of peaks that form the top of the Panamint Mountain Range, which runs down the west side of Death Valley National Park.
 The 9,064-foot peak is about seven miles north of Telescope Peak, the highest point in the park at 11,049 feet.
 Wildrose sports an expansive view of the Panamint Mountains, Badwater Basin, and the surrounding desert landscape.
-The sweeping summit looks as far west as Mt.
-Whitney and the high sierras.
+The sweeping summit looks as far west as Mount Whitney and the High Sierra.
 A scenic 8.4-mile round trip trail to the summit provides an arduous but enjoyable hike.
 This is a perfect outing in the late spring and summer when temperatures down the valley crest 100 degrees.

 The trail begins at the Charcoal Kilns at an elevation of 6,800 feet.
 Step inside one of these well-preserved structures, which converted lumber to charcoal for nearby silver miners at the end of the 19th century.
 When you are ready to go, find the trailhead to the north of the first kiln.
 From here it is 2,200 vertical feet to the summit, but you won’t have to wait that long for good views.
 Those come ¼ mile from the start, at an outcropping that looks out over Wildrose Canyon and the road you just drove up from Wildrose Campground.